 Mary Poppins – vibrant, mawkish, both the sugar and the medicine – might be called art.
 It is a Better Homes & Gardens magazine accelerated to a fairytale; it has moments that inspire kite-flying and dancing and pigeon satiation.
-Mary Poppins Returns is the same film, presented a bit more aggressively and presumptuously called a sequel, differing in almost no respect except a kind of distant longing on the part of the audience to stop accelerating already.
+Mary Poppins Returns is the same film presented more aggressively, presumptuously called a sequel, and differing in almost no respect except a kind of distant longing on the part of the audience to stop accelerating already.
 Whatever it was, it still is – you could do much worse for the Christmas season, where want is keenly felt and Disney rejoices.
 But whatever it was, this is the pop art version.

 By contrast, there’s a sequence near the end of Mary Poppins Returns in which the grown-up Jane and Michael Banks (Emily Mortimer and Ben Whishaw) have to rush to the bank before closing time with the proof of their father’s shareholding interest in the company so that their house doesn’t get foreclosed.
 Not only is that a decidedly unmagical setup, but the whole sequence is played completely straight, as the children pitch in to delay the bad guy long enough to get there in time.
 This Mary doesn’t see the problem with an action scene, nor the irony in the squabbling of mortals over matters of money when they live in a fairyland with beautiful children and an endless supply of grassy lawns.
 The music is dramatic and action-packed; the effects strain to keep up.
 At one point, Michael says to Jane after realizing how to break into the bank, “Jane … let’s go fly a kite.”
 Is there anything less jawly than that?
 The line gave me pangs of post-Force Awakens stress disorder.

 Perhaps Mary Poppins herself would have something to say about all this complaining I’m caught up in.
 Perhaps she would “tsk” my over-thinking and trick me into a bathtub wonderland or a ceramic fairground to show me how wondrous the world can be if you think less about it.
-She'd probably tell me to enjoy the red jacket she appears in, and not to dwell on the fact that Travers explicitly hated Mary in red, something which no one is sorry about.
+She'd probably tell me to enjoy the red jacket she appears in, and not to dwell on the fact that Travers explicitly hated Mary in red, something which clearly no one is sorry about since they've enlisted her own creation to flip her one last bird beyond the grave.
 I don’t doubt that someone who took great enjoyment out of this sequel would take Mary's side.

 Image is a screenshot from the film.